nawabahmadreshi/documentation/pages/features/deepviews.md

 ## Enabling Deepviews for one link

-If you don't want to enable Deepviews globally, you can do it for each platform on a per link basis by inserting custom control parameters into a link's [data dictionary]({{base.url}}/getting-started/link-configuration).
+If you don't want to enable Deepviews globally, you can do it for each platform on a per link basis by inserting custom link control parameters [link control parameters]({{base.url}}/getting-started/link-configuration).

 - **$ios_deepview**: The name of the template to use for iOS. [default: `default_template`].
 - **$android_deepview**: The name of the template to use for Android. [default: `default_template`].